rufaelfekadu/transformer-xl/pytorch/README.md

+>Note: we extend the original implementation of Transformer-XL to support fully-sharded data parallel.
+We will leave the rest of the instruction from the original implementation as they can still be run in this codebase.
+However, we will add instruction to run FSDP under the `Training and Evaluation` sub-heading.

+Please note that the goal of the parallel implementation is not to get a result comparable to the SOTA from the original implementation.

 ## Introduction

 This directory contains our pytorch implementation of Transformer-XL.
 Note that our state-of-the-art results reported in the paper were obtained by training the model on a large-scale TPU cluster, and our pytorch codebase currently does not support distributed training.
 Here we provide two sets of hyperparameters and scripts: